Keyboard shortcuts

 Signal Handling

-The agent handles the following signals gracefully:
+The radar-collector handles the following signals gracefully:

 • SIGINT (Ctrl+C) - Graceful shutdown